patroni/patroni/docs/citus.rst

 ----------

-Coordinator and worker clusters are physically different PostgreSQL/Patroni clusters that are just logically groupped together using the `Citus <https://github.com/citusdata/citus>`__ database extension to PostgreSQL.
+Coordinator and worker clusters are physically different PostgreSQL/Patroni clusters that are just logically grouped together using the `Citus <https://github.com/citusdata/citus>`__ database extension to PostgreSQL.
 Therefore in most cases it is not possible to manage them as a single entity.